gupta-v/Eva/README.md

 ## Output Folder for AI Responses

 Eva saves the AI-generated responses in a folder named AI_H in the root directory of the project.
 If the folder doesn't exist, it will be created automatically.
 Each response is saved as a text file.

+## Important Notes:

+- Ensure that the paths to applications in path.py are valid for your system.

+- You can further customize Eva by modifying the main.py file to include additional websites or applications as per your preferences.